"As your coach, I have listed for you 3 easy to obtain steps, to make the most of your time on and off the field/court."~DJ

 Always short on Time

-Due to more demand on practice and training, in addition to school, young athletes are always short on time.
+Due to more demand for practice and training, in addition to school, young athletes are always short on time.
 Making the best use of your time, by organizing your schedule, is extremely important to becoming an aspiring athlete

 It takes just a few minutes to make a big difference..